Selfdriving bus in TallinnPhoto author: Auve Tech

 As an alternative to the Green Card, you can purchase cross-border insurance.
 Those vehicles not registered in EEA or the countries listed above must be covered with valid cross-border insurance upon arrival to Estonia.

-Parking tends to be free for the first 15 minutes at certain times of the day, but there needs to be a clear indication of the start time visible to the parking officer.
+Parking tends to be free for the first 15 minutes at certain times of the day, but the start time must be visible to the parking officer.
 Shopping mall parking lots tend to be more flexible (free for up to four hours).
 Parking meters are generally found throughout Estonia, but the most convenient way is to use parking apps like parkimine.ee or autlo.com.

 By taxi